Gordinho and Kotei officially part ways with Kaizer Chiefs | Goal.com

 Kotei has been linked with Tanzanian giants Young Africans and Zambian champions ZESCO United, while Kenyan midfielder Anthony Akumu is set to replace him at Chiefs.

-Meanwhile, Gordinho, 25, was a bit emotional having started his career at Amakhosi after being promoted from the club's academy.
+Meanwhile, Gordinho, 25, was said an emotional goodbye to the club where started his career after being promoted from the club's academy.

 “I want to thank everybody at Kaizer Chiefs… the Chairman, the Motaung family, all the coaches, the staff… Everybody at the club played a role in my growth as a player and as a person," Gordinho told the site.